 In addition, teachers and students have at their disposal several tools that are unique to electronic learning environments.

-All course material is online, no textbook is required.
+All course material is online and no textbook is required.
 Assignments are submitted electronically.
 Tests are completed online at a time convenient for the student, and the course ends with a final exam which the student writes under the supervision of a proctor approved by QW Language School at a predetermined time and place.
 The final mark and report card are then forwarded to the student’s home school.

 Students must achieve the Ministry of Education learning expectations of a course and complete 110 hours of planned learning activities, both online and offline, in order to earn a course credit.
 Students must keep a learning log throughout their course which outlines the activities they have completed and their total learning hours.
 This log must be submitted before the final exam can be written.